unfoldingWord/Brown-Driver-Briggs-Enhanced/README.md

 The base data for this repository was taken from https://github.com/eliranwong/unabridged-BDB-Hebrew-lexicon.
 The data was transformed into individual HTML files for the sake of quality assurance.
 A color scheme that hurts the eyes was added for that same reason.
 Feel free to tweak it.

-New contributions are welcomed and encouraged.
-Please try to be systematic in your enhancements.
+## Contents

+- The `Placeholders` directory contains the image files for ancient languages other than Hebrew and Aramaic.
+These images have yet to be transcribed (not transliterated) into actual unicode text.

 ## License

 As mentioned above, the lexicon is in the public domain.
-If anyone needs it, it can also be used under a CC BY license.
+All changes and additions to the lexicon are released under a CC BY license.
+If you use this dataset, please provide a link to this repository.

 ## Contributors